siskajakub/relativity-azure-translator/README.md

 Translation log can be viewed from the Relativity front-end via attached Relativity Script.

 # Notes
-Relativity Azure Translator mass event handled was developed and tested in Relativity 10.3.
+Relativity Azure Translator mass operation was developed and tested in Relativity Server 2022 and 2023.
-Relativity Azure Translator mass event handled works correctly only with UTF-8 text.
+Relativity Azure Translator mass operation works correctly only with UTF-8 text.